logpai/LogBench/README.md

 ## Repository organization
 We currently provide part of the code in the folder `/src`.
 We will release the full source code after the paper has been accepted.

-* LogBench-O: The `/LogBench-O` folder contains the sampled files for LogBench-O.
+* LogBench-O: The `/LogBench-O` folder contains the files for LogBench-O.
-* LogBench-T: The `/LogBench-T` folder contains the sampled files for LogBench-T.
+* LogBench-T: The `/LogBench-T` folder contains the files for LogBench-T.
 * Cases: Please refer to the `cases` folder for the generated cases.

 #